 The validator allows those who have joined Qredo as validators to use their nodes for creating new blocks using and staking in the Qredo protocol.

 The Qredo Partner API enables authorized partners to create applications that use the Qredo protocol.
 OMS and EMS ISVs, exchanges, and other financial service providers can create accounts and initiate transactions on behalf of users.
-For more information, see Partner API and the Reference Docs.
+For more information, see Partner API and the API Reference.